-In this example, you're claiming a credit for \$2,700 in overreported tax for your 2020 second quarter Form 941.
+In this example, you're claiming a credit for \$2,700 in overreported tax for your 2020 second guarter Form 941.
 Always enter the same amount in column 4 (including any minus sign) that you enter in column 3.

-16. Qualified Small Business Payroll Tax Credit for Increasing Research Activities on Form 941, line 11a (line 11 for quarters beginning before April 1, 2020), enter the total corrected amount in column 1.
+16. Qualified Small Business Payroll Tax Credit for Increasing Research Activities

+If you're correcting the qualified small business payroll tax credit for increasing research activities that you reported on Form 941, line 11a (line 11 for quarters beginning before April 1, 2020), enter the total corrected amount in column 1.
 In column 2, enter the amount you originally reported or as previously corrected.
 In column 3, enter the difference between columns 1 and 2.